no-sync-in-promise-iterable

 // syncY() may synchronously throw an error and leave preceding promises dangling.

-// Evaluate synchronous expressions before constructing the iterable argument to Promise.allSettled.
+// Evaluate synchronous expressions outside of the iterable argument to Promise.allSettled,

 Problem